bw2/ExpansionHunter/README.md

 This modified version of ExpansionHunter introduces the following new features:

-New analysis modes:

-`--analysis-mode low-mem-streaming` - this mode is similar to the existing `streaming` mode and produces essentially the same output, but uses much less memory.
+- introduces a new analysis mode `--analysis-mode low-mem-streaming` which is like `streaming` mode but uses much less memory

-`--analysis-mode fast-low-mem-streaming` - this mode is similar to `low-mem-streaming` mode but adds aggressive optimizations to reduce overall runtime for large (>10,000 locus) catalogs.
-The genotypes it outputs are slightly less sensitive than the other modes.
-It works by quickly deciding which loci can be genotyped using only spanning reads.
-For these loci, it quickly computes a genotype using simple heuristics.
-For loci where it suspects a larger allele, it falls back on ExpansionHunter's original genotyping engine.

-**Other changes:**

 - adds support for gzip-compressed input catalogs, and provides a `-z` option to compress the output files
 - introduces `--start-with`, `--n-loci`, and `--sort-catalog-by` options to process only a fixed number of loci from the input catalog
 - introduces `--locus` to only process catalog loci with the given LocusId(s)